comp426-2022-spring/a99-rigel/README.md

 ## Demo

-## Try it Out!
+## Try it Out Locally!
-To run our app on your own computer, first make sure you have Node.js and npm installed.
+To run our app on your own device, first make sure you have Node.js and npm installed.
 Then, clone this repository, and simply run the following script in your terminal, which will install all needed dependencies and start the app:
 ```
 npm run startall
 ```